istio/istio.io/content/en/news/releases/1.16.x/announcing-1.16/change-notes/index.md

 ## Extensibility

-- **Improved** When Wasm module downloading fails and `fail_open` is true, a RBAC filter allowing all the traffics is passed to Envoy instead of the original Wasm filter.
+- **Improved** when Wasm module downloading fails and `fail_open` is true, a RBAC filter allowing all the traffic is passed to Envoy instead of the original Wasm filter.
-  Previously, the given Wasm filter itself was passed to Envoy in the case, but it may cause the errors because some fields of Wasm configuration are optional in Istio, but not in Envoy.
+  Previously, the given Wasm filter itself was passed to Envoy in this case, but it may cause the errors because some fields of Wasm configuration are optional in Istio, but not in Envoy.

 - **Improved** WasmPlugin images (docker and OCI standard image) to support more than one layer as per spec changes.
   See ([https://github.com/solo-io/wasm/pull/293](https://github.com/solo-io/wasm/pull/293)) for more details.